 Interview with the President

 Does your child want to be a newscaster?
 Or the next President of the United States?
 Or maybe she just wants to learn a little bit more about the world she lives in.
 This activity is a fun and engaging way to teach your child about the President, politics, and about the art of interviewing.
-And with the Fourth of July coming up, this is a great activity to do with your child to celebrate and learn more about our nation.
+This is a great activity to do with your child during an election season or to celebrate a patriotic holiday and learn more about our nation.
 You can even invite the whole family to join in on the fun!

 What You Need: